sr77/Online-Examination-Portal/README.md

 # Online-Examination-Portal
-<h5> A simple Student - Teacher Departmental based online portal for a college/school</h5>
+<h5> A simple Student - Teacher Departmental based online portal for a college/school(The same was done in PHP.
+Link : http://www.onlineexam62.esy.es)</h5>
 <br>
 <h5>Students : </h5> <h6>Students can have their own homepage recognized by the university, showcasing their skills and projects.
 At the same time getting notifications from their respective teachers for a test</h6>
 <br>